1.8. Challenger Service API

 Request:

 The request must include an application/www-form-urlencoded body specifying the client_id, redirect_uri, client_secret, code and grant_type.
 The grant_type must be set to authorization_code.
 The redirect_uri must match the URI from /authorize.
 The code must be the authorization code that /solve returned to the user.
 The client_id and client_secret must match the usual client credentials.
+Since protocol v3, code_verifier can also be included.

 Response: